Victoria Kamāmalu: Early life

 Victoria was educated at Chiefs' Children's School (later renamed Royal School) along with all her cousins and brothers.
 Along with her other classmates, she was chosen by Kamehameha III to be eligible for the throne of the Kingdom of Hawaii.
 She was expected from birth to one day succeed to the position of Kuhina Nui if not the office of monarch, so she was educated by the Cookes with full attention to what political roles she might play in the near future.
 In the school, the students were permitted to visit with relatives from time to time.
 When the students fell ill, their kahu and families went to the school and stayed for a while to attend to them.
 Victoria's kahu, John Papa ʻĪʻī, was eventually appointed kahu for all of the students at the Chief's Children's School and visited in that capacity, though his political services were in such demand by the court that he was often absent.

-Victoria's father Kekūanāoʻa raised her.
+Victoria's father Kekūanaōʻa raised her.
 He was the royal governor of Oahu.
 In Honolulu her father built her a Greek-revival mansion which was the largest house in the town of Honolulu, or anywhere in Hawaii, at the time.
 Her father was in debt to foreigners, however, so Kamehameha III bought the palace from him.
 He made it his royal palace and called it Hale Aliʻi (House of the Chiefs) and it was the first ʻIolani Palace.

 Victoria was two months younger than the future queen Liliʻuokalani.
 At her birth, the High Chiefess Laura Kōnia went to Kīnaʻu with her adoptive daughter Liliʻu.
 Kīnaʻu would nurse Liliʻu while handing her own daughter to a nurse.
 Both girls were baptized on December 23, 1838, by American missionary Levi Chamberlain.
 According to Liliʻuokalani, they would share everything from a young age and when Victoria visited her aunt Kekāuluohi, Liliʻuokalani would be invited too.
 Victoria was destined from a young age to become a sovereign like her siblings, but it would be Liliʻuokalani who would later become the first Queen of Hawaii due to Victoria's early death.

-Bernice Pauahi Bishop, another classmate at the Royal School, was hānai to Kīnaʻu and Kekūanāoʻa.
+Bernice Pauahi Bishop, another classmate at the Royal School, was hānai to Kīnaʻu and Kekūanaōʻa.
 Originally betrothed to Victoria's brother Lot, Pauahi married American businessman Charles Reed Bishop on May 4, 1850, against the wishes of her biological parents Pākī and Kōnia and Victoria's father.
-A year later, in August 1851, the twelve year-old Victoria helped reconciled Pauahi with her parents and Kekūanāoʻa.
+A year later, in August 1851, the twelve year-old Victoria helped reconciled Pauahi with her parents and Kekūanaōʻa.